 A little about me

-In my spare time I love to be in nature, climb mountains and swim in the Irish sea.
-I write whenever I get a quiet moment, and was even lucky enough to have some of my work published.
+In my spare time I love to be in nature, climb mountains, ski and swim in the sea.
+I write whenever I get a quiet moment, and have had some of my work published.
 I live in Sligo with my family.